JustinLove/elm-twitch-api/README.md

 Partial coverage of the APIs I have used.

 - Includes most the Helix (new Twitch API).
-- Some Kraken decoders where equivalent was not available at the time
 - Some additional decoders for unofficial hosts and clips APIS.

     fetchUserByNameUrl : String -> String